msoap/tcg/examples/game_of_life/README.md

   - predefined maps from image files
   - save map as screenshot to image file, later you can load it
-  - edit map with keyboard, by one pixel or with pen mode
+  - edit map with keyboard, by one pixel or with pen mode, can show/hide cursor
   - infinite map (wrap around edges)
   - mouse support (scroll up/down to step forward/backward)
   - different screen modes (1x1, 1x2, 2x2, 2x3, 2x4Braille)